gunther1-618/gunther1-618/README.md

 - 👋 Hi, I’m @gunther1-618
-- 👀 I’m interested in leanring, hoops, and finance
+- 👀 I’m interested in learning, hoops, and finance
 - 🌱 I’m currently learning as much as possible

 <!---